ortus-docs/qb-docs/overview/schema-builder/columns.md

 ## mediumText

 Create a column using a `MEDIUMTEXT` equivalent type for your database.
-For databases that distinguish between unicode- and non-unicode fields, create a non-unicode field.
+For databases that distinguish between unicode and non-unicode fields, creates a non-unicode field.

 | Argument | Type | Required | Default | Description |
 | --- | --- | --- | --- | --- |